Dhruvgola/24-7news/README.md

-# Apna-News
+# 24/7 NEWS

-***To run this project in your system you have to first install node modules in you laptop by giving the command npm i or npm install after installing node files use npm run dev to run this project***
+**_To run this project in your system you have to first install node modules in you laptop by giving the command npm i or npm install after installing node files use npm run dev to run this project_**

 News website built using the Vite + React app framework, enriched with the seamless navigation provided by `react-router-dom`.
 The primary goal of this project is to deliver a user-friendly and dynamic news browsing experience, eliminating the need for whole website to reload when accessing different news articles or categories.

 **Key Features:**